cksystemsteaching/selfie/manuscript/encoding.md

 ...
 ```

-But how did we do this if there is no support of bitwise operations?
+But how did we do this if there is no native support of bitwise operations?
 Well, we use integer arithmetics and wrap-around semantics to provide bitwise OR, [left shift](http://github.com/cksystemsteaching/selfie/blob/d1eddec0cc3b8470049eaf8b87ea5073bae97d78/selfie.c#L1296-L1309), and [logical right shift](http://github.com/cksystemsteaching/selfie/blob/d1eddec0cc3b8470049eaf8b87ea5073bae97d78/selfie.c#L1310-L1333) operations in selfie.

 T> Multiplying a signed integer with 2^n^ shifts the bits representing the integer value to the left by n bits even if the value is negative provided two's complement and wrap-around semantics upon arithmetic overflow is used.